Local Hour: Tony Calls Dan "Dad" (feat. Tom Bogert)

 Whose computer was that?
 No, that was his computer.
 That's embarrassing, Zaz.

 Zaz.
-You were on ESPN with that?
+You on ESPN with that?
 You could at least cut that out of the clip.

-I just cut it out of the clip.
+I just want to cut it out of the clip.
 I mean, the clip was a minute, 15 seconds long.

 It could have been a minute, 14 and a half seconds.

-Like, why would you not just cut that out of the clip when you put it in our absolute best football
+Like, why would you not just cut that out of the clip when you put it in?
+Our absolute best football right you

 in the background uh what are our thoughts on marcus freeman are we seeing him look a little mopier these days does he physically look a little

-but it would all be about oklahoma and alabama i'm embarrassed all right he's got to go
+but it would all be about Oklahoma and Alabama.

 He's got to go, Dad.
 He's got to go.